DIME Health Professions Education Research Grants 2020/2021

 The maximum amount that will be provided per project is $7,500.00.

 Projects must not extend beyond a three year period (i.e., March 2024).

 All submissions must be e-mailed to firstname.lastname@example.org, or to Doris Peixoto with the subject line “DIME grant submission” no later than midnight, Monday December 1, 2020.
 Confirmation of submission will be acknowledged within two business days; please contact the office if you do not receive confirmation within this time period.
 Late applications, paper submissions and incomplete applications will not be considered.
 Submissions may be made in either French or English.

 The application must be submitted in the order and content as follows:

 - Front page: Title of project; applicant names with affiliations and role in the project; and budgetary request.

 - 250 word structured abstract providing a description of the project

 The proposal should be no more than five (5) pages in length, single-spaced, in 12-point type with 1" margins.
 Number the pages in the bottom right corner.
-Attachments such as a budget, references, rating tools, and models are allowed and are not counted in the five-page proposal limit.
+Attachments such as a timeline, budget, references, rating tools, and models are allowed and are not counted in the five-page proposal limit.

 The proposal must include the following sections: